 While sitting in the warm water of these old baths drinking beer, we heard a loud ‘Pretty GEOR-gie’, looked up into the tree overhead and saw this:

-Then they had a big revamp and it was like this:
+Then they had a big revamp, demolished the old hotel and did up the baths like this:

 Now it has fallen into disrepair again and in 2019 there’s this: